tsackton/taelgar/Species/Languages.md

 _Alphabet_: Undetermined

 %% Background note: The specific history of Vostok is unclear and this language probably has both Nothern and Eastern influences.
 It could be two or more quite distinct languages.
 This is more to document its name and existence without forcing any specific details.
 If a player wants to speak Vosic more details are probably needed. %%
-##### Sembaran
-A number of mutually understandable languages and dialects spoken in Sembara, Tyrwingha, and Addermarch.
-Originally a creole language that arose from a combination of Drankorian and Old Tollish, it is now its own language with complex relationships to both Drankorian and Eastros.
-Southern Sembaran has more Drankorian influences, whereas Northern Semabaran has more Eastros influences.

-_Real world analog_: French (more prevalent in the South) and English (more prevalent in the north and Addermarch)
-_Alphabet_: Sembaran is written using the Drankorian alphabet *Intelligibility*: Tollish is mutually intelligible with Sembaran.
-##### Tollish
-The language spoken in Tollen and parts of the Tollen spheres of influence.
-It is closely related to Sembaran, and developed from a similar mix of Old Tollish and Drankorian.

-_Real world analog:_ English, with some Germanic or Slavic loan words
-_Alphabet_: Sembaran is written using the Drankorian alphabet *Intelligibility*: Tollish is mutually intelligible with Sembaran.

 ##### Tyrwinghan
 The ancient language of Tyrwingha, still spoken by many Tyrwinghas especially in rural areas.